dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/src/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA2017](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca2017): Parameter count mismatch

-Number of parameters supplied in the logging message template do not match the number of named holes.
+Number of parameters supplied in the logging message template do not match the number of named placeholders.

 |Item|Value|
 |-|-|